Former HPD cop Gerald Goines surrenders on felony murder charges in deaths of Houston couple

 Goines surrendered Friday afternoon and his bond was set at $150,000 on each charge.
 If he makes bond, he will wear a GPS monitor and won't be allowed to have weapons or leave Harris County.

 Dennis Tuttle and Rhogena Nicholas were shot to death in the Jan.
-28 raid in southeast Houston.
+28 botched drug raid in southeast Houston.

 Goines and four other officers were injured in the chaotic shootout.